Physically-Motivated Guiding States for Local Hamiltonians: Containment of the Guided Local Hamiltonian Problem in BQP

 We begin by stating the following lemma regarding semi-classical subset states.

 \begin{restatable}{lemma}{EfficientStatePreparation} The state $\ket{\hat{C}}$ can be efficiently prepared from a classical description of the subset $C$. \end{restatable}

-A full proof of this lemma appears in \cref{app:containment}, we sketch the main ideas here.
-To prove that semi-classical subset states can be efficiently prepared, we recall their representation.
-These states have a straightforward structure and can be fully described using a polynomial number of bits.
+A full proof of this lemma appears in \cref{app:permutation-grover-rudolph}; we sketch the main ideas here.
+Recall that semi-classical subset states are defined as uniform superpositions over a subset of computational basis states and thus have a straightforward structure and can be fully described using a polynomial number of bits.
 Specifically, each state is defined by a polynomial-size subset of binary strings $C \subseteq \B^n$.
 When $|C| = \poly{n}$, we refer to $C$ as \emph{sparse}.

-We prepare the state using the {\tt PermutationGrover-Rudolph} algorithm from Ref.~\cite{RLR23}.
+To prepare the state in polynomial time, we use the {\tt PermutationGrover-Rudolph} algorithm from Ref.~\cite{ramacciotti2024simple}.
 When parameterised by the size of the subset $C$, the algorithm is near-optimal, running in linear time.
 At a high level, this approach combines Grover-Rudolph state preparation with a permutation subroutine over computational basis states.
 The Grover-Rudolph algorithm prepares a superposition state over a subset $B$ of the same cardinality as $C$, i.e.,

-where ${\rm bin}(k)$ is the standard binary representation of the natural number $k$.
+where ${\rm bin}(k) = b_0 b_1 \ldots b_{n-1}$ is the standard binary representation of the natural number $k = \sum_{j=0}^{n-1} b_j 2^j$.
 An intuitive way to understand the Grover-Rudolph algorithm is via conditional rotations implied by prefix counting.
 Moreover, a series of rotation gates are sequentially applied over $n$ rounds, where each given round is conditional on the previous.
 This technique is sufficient to prepare large families of arbitrary quantum states, provided with information about the amplitudes, in exponential time.